-DOCUMENTATION OF LEARNING
+DOCUMENTATION OF LEARNING (PORTFOLIO)

-Throughout your learning journey, you will complete various assignments to help you capture your learning and growth.
-Your portfolio is your Senior Project story and contains everything!
-All documentation needs to be appropriately organized in your portfolio; your portfolio needs to be organized so it tells a clear story.
-As you complete tasks and reach benchmarks throughout your Senior Project journey, you will place information into your portfolio.
+Throughout the learning journey, students will complete various assignments to help them capture their learning and growth.
+The portfolio is their Senior Project story and contains everything!
+All documentation needs to be appropriately organized in the portfolio so it tells a clear story of their learning journey.
+As students complete tasks and reach benchmarks throughout the Senior Project journey, they will place information into the portfolio.
+It is not advised to wait until the end of the journey to begin organizing the documentation.